Oil dives 6 percent from 2015 high as stocks swell, Saudis pump

 Late on Tuesday they got a further jolt when Saudi oil minister Ali al-Naimi said the kingdom stood ready to "improve" prices but only if producers outside the Organization of the Petroleum Exporting Countries (OPEC) joined the effort.

-Oil's losses also came as two influential Federal Reserve officials said the U.S. central bank could still hike interest rates in June despite weak recent U.S. data and investor scepticism.
+Oil's losses also came as two influential Federal Reserve officials said the U.S. central bank could still hike interest rates in June despite weak recent U.S. data and investor skepticism.

 Minutes of the Fed's March 17-18 policy meeting, released on Wednesday, also show officials are eager to get the rate hike process started but are likely to go slow.